Anyone who studies history understands that to look back is to look forward. And it seems construction technology follows suit.

 Integrated systems allow users to perform various unique functions with bi-directional data flow so that users can collaborate, share information, track key data, and only have to enter information once.
 Utilizing an integrated platform helps construction reduce data entry mistakes, breaks down communication issues, and streamlines processes.
 However, many solutions were not built to integrate.
 In the fast-paced world of construction technology, developers often have a single-minded approach to building their solutions.
 If the solution was not built to be extensible (i.e., have an open API), it is limited in usability when trying to integrate with systems it wasn’t built for.

-So is this two steps forward and one step backward when it comes to construction technology?
+So is this two steps forward and one step back when it comes to construction technology?

 The next step forward is in fact, a few steps back.